makesappy/compose-floating-tab-bar/README.md

 }
 ```

-## Background frosty effects using Haze by Chris Banes
+## Background blurring effects using Haze by Chris Banes

 ```kotlin
 Box {